Small-Bodies-Node/sbn-survey-image-service/readme.md

     - Delete test data set from database: `python3 -m sbn_survey_image_service.data.test.generate --delete`
     - Files in `data/test` must be removed manually.
 - Add data to the archive (see below).
+- Run in development or deployment modes (see below).

 ### Adding archival data